Jay Idzes: Sassuolo

 On 9 August 2025, recently promoted Serie A club Sassuolo announced the signing of Idzes for €8 million plus €500k add ons, with a contract until June 2029.

 On 29 August 2025, Idzes made his debut for Sassuolo against Cremonese.

 International career

 In September 2023, Idzes confirmed that he had decided to represent Indonesia at international level.
 On 28 December 2023, he was granted Indonesian citizenship officially, thus becoming eligible to play for the national team.

 However, he was not available at the 2023 AFC Asian Cup squads due to squad registration being closed.

 On 7 March 2024, Idzes received a call up to the Indonesia national team for the 2026 FIFA World Cup qualification match against Vietnam on 21 and 26 March 2024.
 On 21 March 2024, he made his international debut for Indonesia in a 1–0 win against Vietnam.
 Idzes would go on to score his first international goal in the return leg, a 3–0 away victory against Vietnam on 26 March 2024.

 Starting from the third round of World Cup qualification, Idzes regularly became the captain of the team.

+On 24 December 2025, he matched Mees Hilgers record for the most expensive Indonesian Player by transfer market value.